Conferences at the Pediatric Residency Program at Goryeb Children’s Hospital include the following:

 Morbidity and Mortality Conference

-PGY-3 and PG-2 residents present at this conference, which is attended by residents and faculty and focuses on three to four cases selected by the director of pediatric quality and safety, with emphasis on improvement of patient care.
+PGY-3 and PG-2 residents present at this conference, which is attended by residents and faculty and focuses on one to two cases selected by the director of pediatric quality and safety, with emphasis on improvement of patient care.

 Joint Pediatric/Emergency Medicine Conference